The best way to start this discussion is to answer the following question: What is feedback in the workplace?

 Constructive feedback is the best thing a manager can give to his employees.

 Besides the pay raise, obviously…

-Your employees should know whether they’re doing a good job, fulfilling the expectations, and are on the right track to hitting the pre-planned goals.
+Your employees should know whether they’re doing a good job, fulfilling the expectations as written down in their contract or employee handbook, and are on the right track to hitting the pre-planned goals.
 The same applies when things are not going so well.

 Keeping employees informed and aware of the mistakes they make is vital to their and your business development.
 What’s more, statistics show that people actually care more about negative feedback than positive.
 That’s because negative feedback often seems to be more genuine as it is harder to give one, thus there must be a real reason when someone’s serving you a couple of harsh words.

 Also, taking into account your employees genuinely care about their job, they’ll seek solutions on how they can do better and improve, and using proper types of feedback is one of the most positive ways to improve work performance.

 If you gave them constructive feedback they wouldn’t have to look further than their workplace.
 Employees want to know the truth, they want to be evaluated constructively and accurately.

 As Noah Kagan, Chief Sumo at Sumo.com claims in one of his latest Noah Kagan Presents podcast episodes:

 “Feedback is the most powerful tool you can do as a leader.” – Noah Kagan